OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

           ``Lessons``.
 Some legacy courses may have ``CourseOutlineNode`` objects that nest more than 2 levels.

+.. warning:: This section is incomplete

 Course Outline Node Publication
 -------------------------------

 The publication properties on course outline nodes drive the visibility of those outline nodes to learners.
 Only published outline nodes are visible in the Course's lesson structure for learners.
 All nodes are visible to instructors and editors when in editing mode.

 course_outline.xml
 ==================